y011/idiot/README.md

     $ idiot

-## Dependencies

-The following Python packages are required:

-* `rumps`
-* `scruffington` (scruffy)

-Idiot currently requires a custom version of the Python `rumps` package, modified by the author.
-There's a PR in and hopefully it will be merged soon.
-This is installed from GitHub using a dependency link.

 ## Configuration

 Create a file at `~/.idiot/config` to customise configuration.
 See `config/default.conf` in the package for more info.
 You can probably guess.